SAP-samples/teched2022-DA160/exercises/ex02/README.md

-# Exercise 2 - Exercise 02: Get to know your own Space
+# Exercise 02: Get to know your own Space

 :memo: **Note:** This is an MANDATORY Exercise